chakravala/Grassmann.jl/docs/src/tutorials/dyadic-tensors.md

 end
 ```

-These are exterior product variants of the Cramer determinant symbols (N! times N-simplex hypervolumes), which can be combined to directly solve a linear system:
+These are exterior product variants of the Cramer determinant symbols ($N!$ times $N$-simplex hypervolumes), which can be combined to directly solve a linear system:

 ```@repl ga5
 @generated function Base.:\(t::Chain{V,1,<:Chain{V,1}},v::Chain{V,1}) where V